Impurity screening by defects in (1+1)$d$ quantum critical systems: Appendix F: Spin-2 chain: Spin(5) CFT

-For the spin-2 model, it is also possible to design two ways to explore the physics of our interest.
-However, if we use a SPT state to represent the impurities, the computational cost for PBC would be too high.
+which has SO(5) symmetry if spin-2 is regarded as the vector representation of SO(5).
+This model is the critical point between a SO(5) SPT phase and a trivial dimerized phase~\cite{TuHH2008}.
+It is also possible to design two ways to explore the screening physics.
+However, if a SPT state is used to generate impurities, the computational cost for PBC would be too high.
 Firstly, it is well-known that DMRG is more difficult for periodic systems.
 Secondly, the bond dimension of the matrix product operator representing the Hamiltonian also increases considerably when using PBC.
-Due to these complications, we have only studied the systems as shown in Fig.~\ref{fig:stacking}(a).
+Due to these complications, we have only studied the systems as shown in Fig.~1 (a) of the main text.
 The edge coupling is also described by Eq.~\eqref{eq:EdgeCouple} but now $\mb{S}_{1,2}$ are spin-2 operators.
-The results in Fig.~\ref{fig:Reshetikhin} correspond to $J_{1}=2$ and $J_{2}=-0.2$.
-The effects of tuning $J_{1,2}$ have been investigated. {For various $J_{1}\in[1,10]$ and $J_{2}=0$, the lowest three levels in the presence of two impurities have $S=0,1,2$.
-The gap ratio at the same $L_{c}$ increases as $J_{1}$ gets smaller but is never very close to $3$.
-If there is one impurity, the same parameters may not give the expected quantum numbers for small $L_{c}$.
-For $J_{1}=2$, the fourth eigenstate has $S=7/2$ at $L_{c}=12$ but changes to $S=1/2$ at $L_{c}=16$.
-If $J_{1}$ increases, a larger $L_{c}$ is needed to ensure that the four eigenstate has $S=1/2$.
-If we turn on a small negative $J_{2}$, finite-size effects are suppressed, but the gap ratios are still quite different from the theoretical values.}
+According to the identifications in Eq.~\eqref{Spin5TDL}, the boundary state $\ket{{\cal D}_1}$ may be realized.
+Below we present numerical evidence in favor of this conjecture.